Definition of Date of Record Dividends

 Conclusion

 One must not confuse the date of records dividends with ex-dividend dates.
-Ex-dividend date falls before the record date and helps to decide which all names appear in the company’s record as on the record date for dividend payments.
+The ex-dividend date falls before the record date and helps to decide which all names appear in the company’s record as on the record date for dividend payments.
 Further, both these dates are very important for deciding dividend distributions.

 Recommended Articles